 Why Dance based activities should be the past of Lesson Plans

 Following are some of the reasons why dance-based movements are essential for the students

-The greatest thing about dance is it is a fun way to get some exercise that helps students to improve coordination between their mind and body.
-Resulting in active concentration during the lessons and reduce the boredom which usually students feel during the classroom discussions.
+The greatest thing about Dance is that it is a fun way to get some exercise that helps students improve coordination between their mind and body.
+Resulting in active concentration during the lessons and reducing the boredom students usually feel during the classroom discussions.

-Dancing helps students to express in ways that they are generally not during regular school activities, making an emotional connection to music allows students to release tension and connect to their emotions on a higher level.
+Dancing helps students express themselves in ways that they are generally not during regular school activities.
+Making an emotional connection to music allows students to release tension and connect to their emotions on a higher level.

-Usually, classroom activities include collaborative group-based activities that provide students with opportunities to make a connection with their peer and learn about teamwork.
+Usually, classroom activities include collaborative group-based activities that provide students with opportunities to connect with their peers and learn about teamwork.
 Classroom activities that include dancing offer a similar kind of opportunity where students complete them as a team but in a fun way.
 Following the steps to dance and creating a final dance performance is a group effort.

-I believe it is that not all students are remarkable at sports or any other physical activity.
-These type activities provide students with different skill sets, the chance to try something new and possibly discover something they love to do.
-Preparing and then performing the task in a manner which you never attempted before can build confidence and self-reliance in students which may help them in their future ahead.
+I believe that not all students are remarkable at sports or any other physical activity.
+These types of activities provide students with different skill sets and the chance to try something new and possibly discover something they love to do.
+Preparing and then performing the task in a manner that you never attempted before can build confidence and self-reliance in students, which may help them in their future ahead.